 As we mentioned, buying the right HRIS is a big decision given the time and money that it will take to be successful.
 Let’s take a look at who an HRIS is a good fit for.

 If your HR team (and maybe you’re a team of one!) is spending tons of time trying to remember where files are located either physically or on company shared drives, that’s a big issue.

 If you are doing a lot of work that a computer can do: managing employee data, collecting onboarding paperwork from new hires, time tracking, keeping tracking of PTO - then you probably want to get an HR management system that will take care of this for you.

 Employee experience is important

 Some organizations prioritize the employee experience and company culture, some don’t.
-If you’re looking to level up your employee experience, you may want to go straight to an employee recognition solution.
+If you’re looking to level up your employee experience, you may want to go straight to employee recognition software.

 However, don’t discount the impact even a simple HRIS can have on talent management.
 The ability to lookup time off policies, change schedules, onboard new employees, understand benefits, etc are important.

 More than that, some of the modern hr suites also have strong performance and engagement modules built in where you can better understand employee engagement across your workforce.

 If this is your rational for buying a new HR platform, make sure you look for a user friendly solution that employees and HR managers alike are bought into.

 Your company is growing quickly